-Like fantasy football, a snake draft is a competition where each player takes turns drafting members of their perfect team.
+Like fantasy football, a snake draft is a competition and game where each player takes turns drafting members of their perfect team.

 The goal of a snake draft is to have the most representative collection of picks for your chosen topic.
 You decide among your friends who has the best collection, or you can make an easy graphic to send out to your friends to determine the winner.

-The idea for this game came from a Barstool Sports podcast called The Dog Walk, which Chris introduced me to.
-Every Monday on the podcast, the guys release a new snake draft on a range of topics from Dog Breeds to Old People Shit.
+The idea for this game came from a Barstool Sports podcast called The Dog Walk, which my husband Chris introduced me to.
+Every Monday on the podcast, they release a new snake draft on a range of topics from Dog Breeds to Old People Shit.
 It’s random, hilarious, and super entertaining.
-See the Old People Shit draft below.
+See the graphic from their Old People Shit draft below.

 How to Play?